Vanished/VPNBOX/README.md

 `sudo su -` to get into root

+The following will update the pi, enable a .local address, and install Apache & OpenVP.
+It will also download the VanishedVPN OpenVPn config and copy to `/etc/openvpn` (we'll need this later).

 ```
 apt-get update && apt-get upgrade -y && \
 apt-get install avahi-daemon -y && \